The Domestic Building Dispute Resolution Process in Victoria.

 14 Oct 2024

-In Victoria, when disagreements arise between owners, builders, or building practitioners over domestic building projects, a structured process is in place to resolve these disputes.
-This guide outlines the steps involved in resolving these conflicts through Domestic Building Dispute Resolution Victoria (DBDRV) and, if necessary, the Victorian Civil and Administrative Tribunal (VCAT).
-Both pathways play a crucial role in ensuring disputes are handled fairly and efficiently.
+In Victoria, when disagreements arise between owners, builders, or building practitioners over domestic building projects, a legislated process is in place to resolve these disputes.
+This piece outlines the steps involved in resolving these conflicts through Domestic Building Dispute Resolution Victoria (DBDRV) and the Victorian Civil and Administrative Tribunal (VCAT).

 Domestic Building Dispute Resolution Victoria (DBDRV)